Thai Peanut Curry

 - Add all of the spices and let them toast for 1 min, stirring constantly

-- Add the coconut milk and peanut powder
+- Add the coconut milk and peanut butter, stir to combine.

 - Add rest of the ingredients (broth through sugar)